Geometry of the vacant set left by random walk on random graphs, Wright's constants, and critical random graphs with prescribed degrees: Acknowledgements

 \section{Acknowledgements}

 The authors thank Christina Goldschmidt and Remco van der Hofstad for many helpful discussions, and Bal\'{a}zs R\'{a}th for useful comments on a preliminary version of the paper.
-SB has been partially supported by NSF-DMS grants 1105581, 1310002, 160683, 161307 and SES grant 1357622.
+We thank two anonymous referees for detailed comments on the initial submission which lead to significant improvements in the exposition of the paper.
+SB has been partially supported by NSF-DMS grants 1105581, 1310002, 160683, 161307 and SES grant 1357622 and ARO grant W911NF-17-1-0010.
 SS has been supported in part by EPSRC grant EP/J019496/1, a CRM-ISM fellowship, and the Netherlands Organization for Scientific Research (NWO) through the Gravitation Networks grant 024.002.003.